 71111.18-05 COMPLETION STATUS

 Inspection of the minimum sample size will constitute completion of this procedure in the Reactor Programs Systems (RPS).
+That minimum sample size will consist of 3 temporary and/or permanent modification reviews.
+Refer to IMC 2515, “Light-Water Reactor Inspection Program - Operations Phase” for further guidance on procedure completion.

 71111.18-06 REFERENCES